Skip to main content

 Why a bottle warmer for breast milk might be the right choice for safety

 Of course, there are other ways to warm breast milk without using a bottle warmer, but those options aren’t necessarily the safest.
 According to the FDA, using microwaves should never be a choice.
 You should never warm milk in the microwave, breast milk, or otherwise, since microwaves are in serious danger of scalding portions of the milk.
 Microwaves don’t heat liquid uniformly.
-Even if you test the milk, there may be a scalding section in the middle is waiting for your baby’s delicate mouth.
+Even if you test the milk, there may be a scalding section in the middle that could burn your baby’s mouth.

-Heating on the stovetop in a water bath is the traditional bottle warming option.
+Heating on the stovetop in a water bath is the traditional bottle-warming option.
 This method though has obvious complications because of the eye of the stove.
 The center heat can scald or melt the bottom of your bottle.
-Just like with a microwave, it’s difficult to accurately gauge the temperature of the milk inside even when you test it on your wrist.
+And, just like with a microwave, it’s difficult to accurately gauge the temperature of the milk inside even when you test it on your wrist.

 Bottle warmers claim to take the guesswork out of heating milk for parents.
 They heat baby’s milk minus the hot spots and without scalding or melting the bottom of the bottle.
 Plus, there aren’t any exposed heating elements that sleepy parents could accidentally touch.